nicodjimenez/lstm/README.md

 well written tutorial introduction.
 This article should be read before trying to understand this code (at least the part about lstm's).
 By running `python test.py` you will have a minimal example of an lstm network learning to predict an output sequence of numbers in [-1,1] by using a Euclidean loss on the first element of each node's hidden layer.

 Play with code, add functionality, and try it on different datasets.
 Pull requests welcome.

+Please read [my blog article](http://nicodjimenez.github.io/2014/08/08/lstm.html) if you want details on the backprop part of the code.